nataliasirt/rsschool-cv/cv.md

 ## Professional Experience:

-- Developed dynamic and interactive web applications, enhancing user experience and functionality.
+- Develop dynamic and interactive web applications, enhancing user experience and functionality.
-- Collaborated with UX/UI designers to implement responsive designs and improve usability.
+- Collaborate with UX/UI designers to implement responsive designs and improve usability.
-- Optimized applications for maximum speed and scalability.
+- Optimize applications for maximum speed and scalability.
-- Worked closely with back-end developers to integrate APIs and services.
+- Work closely with back-end developers to integrate APIs and services.

 ## Education